 Vision of the Algorand Blockchain Project

-Algorand is designed to be energy-efficient, scalable and decentralized.
+Algorand is designed to be energy-efficient, scalable, and decentralized.
 The project looks to improve on the inefficiencies of leading blockchains such as Bitcoin and Ethereum.
 For example, both Bitcoin and Ethereum are known to have scaling issues.
-In the past, both Bitcoin and Ethereum have shown their inability to deal with high transaction volumes leading to unsuccessful transaction confirmations and exorbitant gas fees.
+In the past, both Bitcoin and Ethereum have shown their inability to deal with high transaction volume, leading to unsuccessful transaction confirmations and exorbitant gas fees.
 Algorand resolves this issue due to its higher transactional capacity.
 Algorand’s maximum transactions per second (TPS) stands at 5,716 TPS compared to Bitcoin’s 13 TPS and Ethereum’s 62 TPS.

 What Problems Does Algorand Solve?